5.7. Focus Methods¶

 Position Weighted RMS

-Utilizing other strictly monotonically increasing functions that depend on \(r^2 = \left(x_i^* - x_c^*\right)^2 + \left(y_i^* - y_c^*\right)^2\) does not yield additional benefits.
-These functions all share the same position for the minimum but might present numerical challenges or be more complex to compute.
-Due to its simplicity and convexity optimizing just \(r^2\) should be preferred.
+Utilizing other strictly monotonically increasing functions that depend on \(r^2 = \left(x_i^* - x_c^*\right)^2 + \left(y_i^* - y_c^*\right)^2\) does not yield any additional benefits.
+These functions all share the same minimum position.
+Optimizing the least-squares cost \(r^2\) should be preferred due to its simplicity and convexity.

-For the Irradiance Variance method, the Nelder-Mead solver is employed directly.
-This choice is based on the observation that the cost function is typically smooth and straightforward to minimize in most situations.
+For the Irradiance Variance method, the Nelder-Mead solver is employed directly, without doing additional search iterations or refinements.
+This choice is motivated on the observation of a typically smooth cost function.

 In contrast, for the methods Image Sharpness and Image Center Sharpness, the cost function tends to be much noisier and may include numerous local minima.
 To address this challenge, the search region is initially sampled at multiple points.
-Subsequently, minimization is initiated relative to the smallest found cost.
-The COBYLA solver yields good results in these cases.
+Subsequently, minimization is initiated relative to the smallest found cost position.
+The COBYLA solver yields satisfactory results in these cases.

-For simplicity, the same pixel count is used for both image dimensions.
+For simplicity, both image dimensions share the same pixel dimensions.

 References